mlfearon/nosema-floral-visitation/data/README.md

 Genus		Genus name of bee sample.
 Either Apis or Bombus.
 Species		Species name of bee sample.
 Code		Species identity code (code determined by the first two letters of the genus and species names)
 				APME = Apis mellifera
 				BOIM = Bombus impatiens
 				BOFE = Bombus fervidus
 				BOBI = Bombus bimaculatus
 				BOPE = Bombus pensylvanicus
 Sex			Sex of the bee sampled (all samples were female).
 Date_ID		Date that sample was identified to species (MM/DD/YYYY).
 ID_Initials	Initials of the person that did the identification.
 MZ = Maryellen Zbrozek Dissection_Date		Date that sample was dissected (MM/DD/YYYY).
-Dissect_InitialsInitials of the person that did the dissection.
+Dissect_Initials	Initials of the person that did the dissection.
 MZ = Maryellen Zbrozek Notes		Additional notes and observations about the sample.